hvianna/audioMotion.js/README.md

 + **<u>A</u>UTO** when active, every track change will select the next gradient, cycling through the available options
 + **<u>L</u>ED** applies a vintage LED effect to the analyzer bars

++ **FLAT** applies an outline instead of shadow on text displayed on canvas - may improve performance on some graphic cards
++ **LO-RES** reduces canvas resolution to improve rendering speed (especially useful for 4K+ displays)

 ## Fullscreen mode and keyboard shortcuts

 Click the **Fullscreen Analyzer** button to display the spectrum analyzer in fullscreen.